Sylt

 Eurowings reports high demand

-The lifting of the international travel warning is said to have spurred the Germans' desire to travel.
-The Lufthansa subsidiary Eurowings is further increasing the flight schedule due to "soaring demand".
-Around 80 percent of the destinations are to be resumed in the course of the summer.
+The lifting of the international travel warning is said to have boosted Germans' desire to travel.
+The Lufthansa subsidiary Eurowings is further increasing its flight schedule due to "suddenly increasing demand".
+Around 80 percent of the destinations are to be resumed over the course of the summer.
+According to the company, the current bestsellers are: Palma de Mallorca, Sylt, Zurich, Ibiza, Barcelona

 Continue reading